Cons for using Pinnacle:

 3. Most data breaches come down to a balance of risk and reward.
 Think like a hacker – how much money can they make off of your data?
 It’s no surprise that most of the breaches we hear about are from retailers losing credit card data out of old point-of-sale systems.
 Those are easy to turn into untraceable cash.
 Do you think there’s much money to be made off of your financial statements from 5 years ago, or that letter you sent to a customer last fall?
 Even if you have a little bit of data that you would hate to have breached, would a hacker really break into your system and sift through everything to find it?

 This is always a struggle for us.
 We’re the first ones to try to help you save a few bucks by not buying unnecessary equipment, but that always has to be balanced with manageability.
 It’s easy to think that “if it ain’t broke, don’t fix it”, but what happens when it DOES break?
 Every piece of equipment will fail at some point or another, and inevitably, it’s at a very inconvenient time.

 We’re experts at a lot of things, but we can’t possibly be experts at every type of equipment out there.
 They all have different interfaces, different capabilities, and this type of infrastructure is crucial to your business.

-Here are 3 reasons we will recommend (and sometimes require) these type of equipment changes:
+Here are several reasons we will recommend (and sometimes require) these type of equipment changes:

 1. Reliability – we want you using professional-level equipment, not consumer grade equipment.